 Who is the Academy’s president?

-- The current president for 2019 – 2021 is Dr. Mitch Schnall, Chair of Radiology at the University of Pennsylvania.
+- The current president for 2022-2024 is Dr. Ruth Carlos, Professor of Radiology, and serves as the Assistant Chair for Clinical Research at the University of Michigan.

 What is ARRAC?

 - The Academy for Radiology & Biomedical Imaging Research Academic Council (ARRAC) is composed of top academic radiology departments in the U.S. The Academic Council builds awareness of improvements in patient care made possible by the cutting edge imaging research being performed at the nation’s premier institutions.
 It has two divisions; the Council of Distinguished Investigators (DI) and the Council of Early Investigators in Imaging (CECI²).

 Are you a political action committee (PAC)?

 - No, we do not donate to Congress, political campaigns, or any government officials.

 Do you raise money directly for the NIH?

 - No, we advocate for a sustainable medical imaging research budget for the NIH and other relevant federal agencies.
 We do not directly fundraise on behalf of them or their research.